jerm062/ose-rpg/README.md

 2. Start the server with `node server.js`.
 3. Visit [http://localhost:3000/player.html](http://localhost:3000/player.html) in your browser.

+You can override where campaign data is saved by setting the `DATA_DIR` environment variable.
+This is handy when pointing the server at a persistent Render disk.

 All user generated content is written under `data/`.
 Files are organised into persistent folders: